hisunnymay/community/docs/reference/annotations/confirmation.md

 While frame level sounds promising by batch confirming, it might mess user up if things go wrong.
 We suggest you to use the more frequent asked ones when:

 - You have strong confidence you could to reach a consensus with user
 - And if unfortunately you failed, the consequence is either acceptable or can be repaired in reasonable turns of interactions.
-We support the later by [CRUD](https://framely.github.io/guide/5levels-cui.html#crud-support).
+We support the latter by [CRUD](https://framely.github.io/guide/5levels-cui.html#crud-support).